AdobeDocs/analytics.en/help/implement/vars/overview.md

 ---
-title: Variables overview
+title: Variables, functions, methods, and plug-ins overview
 description: Learn what variables you can include in the data you send to Adobe to improve reporting.
 keywords: appmeasurement,variables,vars,configuration,page,implementation
 ---

-# Variables overview
+# Variables, functions, methods, and plug-ins overview

 Analytics provides a number of variables to collect Analytics data.
 Variables in this section are split into several sections:

 * **Page variables** are values that are typically used directly in reporting.
 Common page variables include `props`, `eVars`, and `events`.
 * **Config variables** are settings values that help make sure the correct data reaches Adobe.
-Common config variables include `account`, `charSet`, and `linkTrackVars`.
+Common config variables include `trackingServerSecure`, `charSet`, and `linkTrackVars`.
 Config variables typically do not populate dimension values.
-* **Functions** are pieces of code that perform a specific task when referenced.
+* **Functions and methods** are pieces of code that perform a specific task when referenced.
 Common functions include `t()`, `tl()`, and `clearVars()`.

 ## Variables and implementation methods

 Adobe offers multiple ways to implement Adobe Analytics.
-Each page offers a section on how to implement the variable in question using Launch, pure JavaScript, and Mobile SDK.
+Each page offers a section on how to implement the variable using Launch and AppMeasurement for JavaScript.

 ## Order of operations